-3.5 START DATE
+3.5 Start Date

 - I. An offset project must meet the start date requirements set forth in the ACR Standard. - II.
-For this methodology, the project start date is defined as the date on which the project's mine methane capture and destruction equipment becomes operational following a startup period.
+For this methodology, the project start date is defined as the date on which the project's mine methane capture and destruction equipment becomes operational following a start-up period.

-3.6 PROJECT CREDITING PERIOD
+3.6 Project Crediting Period

 - I. The crediting period for this methodology is ten years. - II.
-The crediting period begins on the project start date2.
+The crediting period begins on the project start date.

-3.7 REGULATORY COMPLIANCE
+3.7 Regulatory Compliance

-I. An offset project must meet the regulatory compliance requirements set forth in the ACR Standard3.
+I. An offset project must meet the regulatory compliance requirements set forth in the ACR Standard.

-2 As an exception, projects located at active underground mines that become abandoned (and therefore will reclassify an existing, operational project as an "abandoned underground mine methane project") shall designate a start date for abandoned underground mine methane project activities no later than 9 months following the date of mine abandonment.
+&lt;sup>2 As an exception, projects located at active underground mines that become abandoned (and therefore will reclassify an existing, operational project as an "abandoned underground mine methane project") shall designate a start date for abandoned underground mine methane project activities no later than 9 months following the date of mine abandonment.
 The date of mine abandonment shall be determined through MSHA or other state, provincial, or federal regulatory body documentation establishing the date on which the mine became abandoned.

-3 Note that ventilation air methane projects are not typically considered to be part of a mine ventilation plan and, therefore, are not typically subject to MSHA jurisdiction.
+&lt;sup>3 Note that ventilation air methane projects are not typically considered to be part of a mine ventilation plan and, therefore, are not typically subject to MSHA jurisdiction.